forcedotcom/mobile-ui-elements/README.md

 - Mobile UI Elements License

 ## What is it? ##
 Mobile UI Elements is a set of web components built using [Google’s Polymer framework](http://www.polymer-project.org).
 The library utilizes the future of HTML5 standards, such as Custom Elements, ShadowDOM, Templates, HTML imports etc., to provide a set of new HTML tags that generate the Saleforce driven UI for your mobile application.
-It's built on top of [Salesforce Mobile SDK 2.0](http://www2.developerforce.com/en/mobile/services/mobile-sdk) and extends the open source frameworks such as [Backbone.js](http://backbonejs.org/) and [Undescore.js](http://underscorejs.org/) and [JQuery](http://jquery.com/).
+It's built on top of [Salesforce Mobile SDK](http://www2.developerforce.com/en/mobile/services/mobile-sdk) and extends the open source frameworks such as [Backbone.js](http://backbonejs.org/) and [Undescore.js](http://underscorejs.org/) and [JQuery](http://jquery.com/).
 It also comes with some stylesheets, providing the responsive design for tablets and phones, and Sample Apps to showcase how to use them in a real application.
 You can easily combine and extend this library to develop UI specific to your application.

 ## Setup ##